ricrocha82/cressent/docs/_source/index.md

 :::

 :::{card} Alignment
-:link: phylogenetic_analysis
+:link: align
 :link-type: doc
-A module to aligmen your sequences with a custom database.
+A module to align your sequences with a custom database.
 :::

 :::{card} Phylogenetic Analysis